#99 TRENDING IN Environment 🔥

 20k+ pageviews

-Jion Jung is a high school student from Los Angeles.
-Her passions are rooted in writing, whether it be poetry or journalism.
-She hopes to bring perspective through her writing.
+Jion Jung is a high school freshman.
+She is deeply interested in the humanities, and her passions are rooted in writing.
+She serves as a copy editor and interviewer for The Teen Magazine and hopes to bring perspective through her writing.

 Comment